How to treat a sea urchin sting

-There are around 950 species of sea urchins, and they can be often found in areas above water at low tide, but also at 16,000 feet of depth.
+There are around 950 species of sea urchins, and they can often be found in areas above water at low tide and 16,000 feet (4,876 meters) in depth.

-Sea urchins feed on algae, but they can also eat slow-moving or sessile creatures.
-Their small, yet hard shells are covered with primary and secondary spines.
+Sea urchins feed on algae but can also eat slow-moving or sessile creatures.
+Their small yet hard shells are covered with primary and secondary spines.

-A sea urchin typically ranges in size from one to four inches, but larger species can reach up to 14 inches.
+A sea urchin typically ranges from one to four inches (10.1 centimeters), but larger species can reach up to 14 inches (35.5 centimeters).

-Even though they don't have means of propulsion, urchins move freely - between three and 20 inches per day - using their flexible tube feet assisted by spines.
+Even though they don't have means of propulsion, urchins move freely - between three and 20 inches (50.8 centimeters) per day - using their flexible tube feet assisted by spines.

 Are sea urchins poisonous?
-Some species like the flower urchin feature venomous spines and can be deadly.
-It is often spotted in the Pacific and Indian oceans.
+Some species, like the flower urchin, feature venomous spines and can be deadly.
+This particular species is seldom found in the Pacific and Indian Oceans.

-People with allergic reactions to bites or stings should take extra precaution and get medical assistance right after they are bitten or stung by these animals.
+People with allergic reactions to bites or stings should take extra precautions and get medical assistance right after they are bitten or stung by these animals.

-Urchins use their long and sharp spines as a defense shield against their most common predators: lobsters, triggerfish, crabs, California sheep head, wolf eels, and sea otters.
+Urchins use their long, sharp spines to defend against their most common predators: lobsters, triggerfish, crabs, California sheephead, wolf eels, and sea otters.

 Sea Urchins and Humans

-Urchins can be found in any beach or coastal area in the world - in the tropics, in temperate zones, and even in polar regions.
+Urchins can be found on any beach or coastal area in the world - in the tropics, temperate zones, and even polar regions.

-Therefore, they're a threat to distracted beachgoers who walk along the shoreline, barefoot and simply enjoying seawater.
+Therefore, they're a threat to distracted beachgoers who walk along the shoreline barefoot, simply enjoying seawater.

-So, whenever someone steps on a sea urchin, he or she will suffer puncture wounds.
-The injury may develop into a more or less lethal infection, depending on the species.
+So, whenever someone steps on a sea urchin, they will suffer puncture wounds.
+In addition, the injury may develop into a more or less lethal infection, depending on the species.

 Unfortunately, a sea urchin sting is always painful and will damage and hurt the skin's tissue.
 After being stung, the injured area will swell and become inflamed.

-An infection caused by a venomous sea urchin will trigger several abnormal symptoms including dizziness, breathing problems, chest pain, changes in heart rate, loss of consciousness, nausea, and vomiting.
+An infection caused by a venomous sea urchin will trigger several abnormal symptoms, including dizziness, breathing problems, chest pain, heart rate changes, loss of consciousness, nausea, and vomiting.

-In the worst case scenario, the venom will enter the bloodstream and cause death.
-And yes, people have already lost their life after stepping on a sea urchin sting.
+In the worst-case scenario, the venom will enter the bloodstream and cause death.
+And yes, people have already lost their lives after stepping on a sea urchin sting.